Timeline of Today's Major Currencies. Even Bitcoin.

 In 2000, the Central Bank (Taiwan) replaced the Bank of Taiwan in issuing NT$ bills.
 It is currently valued at 3 US cents.

 Hong Kong: Click here for its monthly exchange rates from 1953.
-Their British silver dollar was issued at par with the US and Spanish Mexican dollar in 1863, with a UK value of four shillings and tuppence.
+Their British silver dollar was issued at par with the US and Spanish Mexican dollar in 1863, with a UK value of four shillings and twopence.
 In 1935 it decoupled from its silver standard, dropping to a UK value of one shilling and threepence.

 Since 1972, it has been pegged to the US dollar.
 Currently it is overseen by the Hong Kong Monetary Authority, which along with three local banks 1.HSBC (Hong Kong and Shanghai), 2.Bank of China (Beijing), 3.Standard Chartered (London) issue their own designs of banknotes, with all designs being similar to the other (in the same denomination of banknote).